 Broadband for dummies

 Skinny Broadband also happens to be one of the simplest ways of getting online.
-Immediately after the courier dropped off my modem, I was on the phone to organise a review account.
+Immediately after the courier dropped off a fixed wireless modem, I was on the phone to organise a review account.
 I was connected within 20 minutes of the delivery.

 There is no waiting for engineers to install anything.
 No hanging around for remote provisioning.